Double-stranded RNA viruses: Cypovirus

 The cytoplasmic polyhedrosis viruses (CPVs) form the genus Cypovirus of the family Reoviridae.
 CPVs are classified into 14 species based on the electrophoretic migration profiles of their genome segments.
 Cypovirus has only a single capsid shell, which is similar to the orthoreovirus inner core.
 CPV exhibits striking capsid stability and is fully capable of endogenous RNA transcription and processing.
 The overall folds of CPV proteins are similar to those of other reoviruses.
 However, CPV proteins have insertional domains and unique structures that contribute to their extensive intermolecular interactions.
 The CPV turret protein contains two methylase domains with a highly conserved helix-pair/β-sheet/helix-pair sandwich fold but lacks the β-barrel flap present in orthoreovirus λ2.
 The stacking of turret protein functional domains and the presence of constrictions and A spikes along the mRNA release pathway indicate a mechanism that uses pores and channels to regulate the highly coordinated steps of RNA transcription, processing, and release.

 Rotavirus

 Rotavirus is the most common cause of acute gastroenteritis in infants and young children worldwide.
 This virus contains a dsRNA genome and is a member of the Reoviridae family.
 The genome of rotavirus consists of eleven segments of dsRNA.
 Each genome segment codes for one protein with the exception of segment 11, which codes for two proteins.
 Among the twelve proteins, six are structural and six are non-structural proteins.

 It is a double-stranded RNA non-enveloped virus.
+When at least two rotavirus genomes are present in a host cell, the genome segments may undergo reassortment to form progeny viruses with new gene combinations, or they may undergo intragenic homologous recombination.
+Some pathogenic rotavirus lineages that infect humans appear to have evolved through multiple interspecies reassortment events.
+Intragenic homologous recombination also appears to be a significant driver of rotavirus diversity and evolution.
+Intragenic recombination may occur when the VP1 RNA-dependent RNA polymerase replicates part of one template strand before switching to another.